Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Learning to sew is so much fun!
 It gets my creative juices flowing, keeps my mind active, and helps me lower stress.
 I wholeheartedly recommend anyone looking to start sewing to give it a try!
 If you’re a beginner looking to set up your sewing corner, I also want to introduce you to some basic sewing supplies you may need (or want) to get started.

 This sewing supplies list for beginners will help you learn the names and uses of common sewing tools and decide if they’re necessary for your DIY aspirations.
-(As an aside, I’ve already written a post about beginner machine embroidery supplies, so if you’re planning to start machine embroidery also, you will need a few additional sewing supplies like stabilizer.)
+So, let’s get started!

 Must-Have Sewing Supplies List for Beginners

 I’ve included pictures, descriptions, and links if you want to purchase the items I use.
 I’ve noticed while writing this sewing supplies list that I have way more than I thought and need to cut myself off from collecting any more sewing accessories!

 You’ll first need to have supplies to cut fabric, threads, patterns, and more.
 There’s a wide variety of scissors and other cutting options, which I’ll walk you through below.

 Picking good quality scissors is both important for the quality of cutting you will get with your fabric as well as how comfortable your hand is after a long day of cutting.
 If you’ve ever tried to cut fabric with household scissors, you’ll notice a HUGE difference between how they cut vs how a pair of sewing scissors cuts.